 The faculty of the Electronics and Photonics group offer many undergraduate and graduate courses that can be grouped into sequences as shown below.
 Additional courses from other areas and departments are also listed when appropriate.
-Courses marked with an "\" are generally taught every other year.
-The majority of the classes must be taken from the following list.
+Courses marked with an "" are generally taught every other year.
+The majority of the classes must be taken from the following list and must be graduate courses in EP.
+If doing the thesis option, you must take 5 graduate courses in EP.
+If doing the courses courses in EP; any MATRL graduate courses courses court as EP graduate courses.